Message from the Program Director:

-Through the program's commitment to the above 3 pillars as well as the hard work and dedication of the residents, our graduates have achieving a successful general surgery practice or the fellowships of their choice.
-Our graduates have consistently proven themselves capable and ready to "hit the ground running."
+It is my personal commitment and the program's commitment to our residents that at the completion of residency, our graduates are prepared for a successful general surgery practice or the fellowships of their choice.
+Our graduates have consistently proven themselves capable and ready to "hit the ground running.”

 I would like to personally thank you on behalf of the entire Department of Surgery for taking time to learn more about our residency program.
 Please feel free to contact us at 304-293-1254 with any questions.